 Meditation – At first mention, you might think of some guy sitting on the floor cross-legged, eyes closed, palms out, and quietly humming.
 Actually, meditation is just simply thinking about something.
 It is dwelling on anything, turning it over in your mind, and looking at it from different angles.
 This type of meditating is found throughout the Bible.
 In fact, God wants us to meditate, and He gives us some specific topics on which to focus our minds.
 One of those, and possibly the most important, is God’s Word.

-Remember when you got a love letter from that special someone?
+Remember when you received a love letter from that special someone?
 Did you read it once, set it down, and go about your day?
 Of course not!
 If you’re like me, you probably read it through a few times, studied the choice of words, and tried to “read between the lines” to see what was really meant.
 You may have even sniffed it to smell the scent of sweet perfume!
 Why not read God’s Letter the same way?
 (Sniffing doesn’t really apply.)

 There are many ways to put this into practice.
 Pick out a verse in the morning and just think about it for a few minutes throughout the day.
 Jot down an encouraging or motivating verse on a card and stick it in your pocket.
 Each time you’re reminded it’s there, take it out and reread it.
-You can even get an app that picks a verse for you each day.
+You can even get a mobile app that picks a verse for you each day.
 However you choose to think about God’s words, just do it.
-Meditation, or thinking, leads to understanding, and when we understand what God expects, we can more easily obey Him.
+Meditating, or thinking, leads to understanding, and when we understand what God expects, we can more easily obey Him.

 Try meditating on God’s Word today.
 You don’t have to contort your body, burn incense, or even chant anything.
 Isaac meditated alone in a field (Gen 24:63).
 David meditated on his bed late at night (Psalm 63:6).
 You can meditate in your bedroom, on a park bench, or on a walk around the neighborhood.
 Just pick a Scripture, get alone to remove distractions, and think.